rxv3774/WebCheckers/docs/DesignDoc.md

 The UI Tier of Web Checkers begins with WebServer, which is responsible for initializing all of the HTTP Routes that make up the web application.
 When a client navigates to the Web Checkers page, he will be starting in the GetHomeRoute component of the UI Tier.
 If client attempts to start at a page that is not the home page, the client will be redirected to the sign in page.
-GetHomeRoute is responsible for displaying the home page, with a Sign In button at the top and additional information in the body.
+GetHomeRoute is responsible for displaying the home page, with a Sign In button at the top and additional information in the body, as well as checking if a player is already in a game and redirecting to the game page if so.
 When the Sign In button is clicked, the client will be sent to GetSignInRoute, which is responsible for displaying the sign in page.
 On the sign in page, the client can type a name into the space provided and press the submit button, which will send the client to PostSignInRoute.
 In PostSignInRoute, if the username is invalid or already taken, the user will remain on the sign in page but with an error message; if the username is valid and unique, the player will be signed in and redirected back to the home page.